Beginning July 1, ASN to MSN admissions are suspended indefinitely.

 Admission requirements vary somewhat depending upon your educational background and whether you are already a Registered Nurse.
 All applicants are holistically reviewed based on the following factors::

-- After August 15 start application at https://apply.vanderbilt.edu/apply to create a file in Vanderbilt's admissions system.
+- Start application at https://apply.vanderbilt.edu/apply to create a file in Vanderbilt's admissions system.
 Start the application BEFORE sending any transcripts or recommendations to Vanderbilt.
 If you send documents without completing the academic history section of the application, the materials become "orphans" in the system which delays processing your application.

 - The Statement of Purpose should reflect the applicant’s understanding of the role of the advanced practice nurse and their interest in a particular patient population.
 Before writing the statement of purpose, please carefully review information about the specialty on our website so that you clearly indicate that your career goals are a fit with the specialty.